 - 9 credit hours of core requirements

-- 15 credit hours in the student’s major field (Peace and Security Studies, International Organizations, or Area Studies)
+- 15 credit hours in the student’s major field (Area Studies, Global Gender Studies, Intelligence Studies, International Organizations, or Peace and Security)

 - 0-6 credit hours of methodology (students must demonstrate proficiency in either advanced foreign language or quantitative analysis)